 Nikoi's commitment to conservation is to ensure that not only is the environment protected but where it has been damaged efforts are made to restore it.
 An important task in protecting the environment is to educate both Nikoi's guests and the local population.
-There are guided nature walks and sustainability tours available for the guests who are interested.
-Documentaries have been screened and conservation is a component of the curriculum that is taught in the learning centres run by the Foundation.
+There are guided nature walks, documentary nights and sustainability tours available for the guests who are interested.
+Conservation is also a component of the curriculum that is taught in the learning centres run by the Island Foundation.